 Whether you are starting from a schematic or directly from the PCB layout, component placement can be quick and easy using Altium Designer.
 The wide range of capabilities and advanced functionality of Altium Designer offers you several ways to orderly layout your board and efficiently put every component in its place.

-For more information on component placement for your PCB layers, contact an Altium PCB design expert.
+For more information on component placement for your PCB, contact an Altium PCB design expert.

 About the AuthorVisit Website More Content by Altium Designer